SjorsScholten/S622VJ-Portfolio/docs/portfolio/outcome_8.md

 ### 8.2 MonogDB Implementation

 Set up a docker container running an image of MongoDB when starting the backend in local environment.
 The application can read and write to this database.
-The next step is to apply it to the development enviroment by connecting it to the cloud endpoint.
+The next step is to apply it to the development environment by connecting it to the cloud endpoint.